-Minnesotans storm liquor stores, worried that they won't be 'essential services'
+Minnesotans storm liquor stores, and an 'essential' debate emerges

 “With so many people laid off, you don’t have to look far,” Widuch said.
 “We just put a sign on the door.”

 Wisconsin Gov. Tony Evers issued a “safer at home” order on Tuesday that closed most of the state’s businesses.
-Liquor stores in Wisconsin stayed open, although some are resorting to curbside pickup and delivery only.]
+Liquor stores in Wisconsin stayed open, although some are resorting to curbside pickup and delivery only.

 In California, where Gov. Gavin Newsom issued a stay-at-home order last Thursday, liquor is widely available in grocery stores, which were dubbed essential for residents.
 Pennsylvania stopped the sale of liquor at state-owned liquor stores, though beer and wine can still be purchased in most supermarkets and convenience stores.